BA-HanseML/NF_Prj_MIMII_Dataset/doc/improvements.md

 Hence the goal of this study is to find the most robust detection algorithm over all types of machinery, tuning hyperparameters could be applied on a subset of the data.
 Like we used the subset of IDs 00 and 02 to find the most promising individual models for the ensemble, one could also tune the blender-weights of all the individual models to get the best set for the ensemble.
 Evaluation could be done with the remaining subset of the data (e.g. ID 04 and 06).

-#### Including toggleable submodels
+#### Including Toggleable Submodels

 In a possible application one could add toggleable submodels that perform very well on specific tasks.
 For example we found out that activation time detection improved results for sporadic machinery a lot but doesn't support the anomaly detection for continuous machinery.
-To add toggleable submodels to adjust the model for a specific task should deliver good results at the cost of robustness, since the solution is very individual.
+To add toggleable submodels to adjust the model for a specific task should deliver good results at the cost of robustness, since the solution is specifically customized for a certain task.

 # References